Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 ** D. Sibley, England has told me that this is almost the southernmost tip of Great Abaco Island in the Bahamas.

 Some of the crew members received British awards for their actions.
-The following was received from George Monk, England (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen):
+George Monk, England has sent me the following (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen):

 Captain Knut Bringedal - Commendation